CodesmithLLC/learn-opencode-repo/README.md

 ### Commit and push (after Challenges 1 and 2)

 Both fixes working?
 Get them onto GitHub.
-In the VSCode integrated terminal (a second one, if OpenCode is holding the first), run the loop you learned in Unit 12:
+In the VSCode integrated terminal (a second one, if OpenCode is holding the first), run the loop you learned in the last unit:

 1. `git status` to see the files you changed.
 2. `git add .` to stage them.